khill25/Dreamdrive64/README.md

 https://dreamcraftindustries.com/products/dreamdrive64

 ## Build your own with PCBWay
 You can load up the hw files in Kicad and use the PCBWay plugin.
-The PCBWay plugin will take you right to the PCBWay website with the gerbers loaded up.
+The PCBWay plugin will take you right to the PCBWay website with the gerbers loaded up and ready to order.

+### N64 Cartridge Shell
+You can use a doner shell or find some on Aliexpress/Ebay.
+The shell will need to be cut to accomodate the SD Card slot and USB port.

+* SD Card Slot Cuts
+	* These cuts should be 15mm wide
+		* This cut should start approximately 46.5mm from the bottom of the shell on the outside edge.
+	* 3mm Deep on the back shell
+	* Less than 1mm deep on the front shell

 ---